-Currently, I am Associate Professor of English and Director of First-Year Writing at MSU.
-I teach undergraduate and graduate classes in the fields of composition and rhetoric, English education, and women's and gender studies.
-My research interests include writing teacher preparation, pedagogical theories and their relationship to writing instruction, the political theory of Hannah Arendt as a lens for understanding writing pedagogy and the preparation of teachers, and representations of gender and maternity in popular discourse.
-My book, _First Semester: Graduate Students, First-Year Writing, and the Challenge of Middle Ground_, was published jointly by Southern Illinois University Press and the Conference on College Composition and Communication as part of the Studies in Writing and Rhetoric series in February 2012.
-I am currently co-editing (w/Laurie Cella) a collection of essays--forthcoming from Lexington Books--that rethinks the concept of "sustainability" in community-based writing work.
+I am Associate Professor of Writing Studies and Director of First-Year Writing at Montclair State University.
+I teach undergraduate and graduate courses in the fields of rhetoric-composition and women's and gender studies.
+My research interests include writing teacher preparation, pedagogical theories and the teaching of writing, community literacy and activist writing/rhetorics, medical rhetorics, and feminist research methodologies, especially ethnography as a tool for rhetorical study.
+My first book, _First Semester: Graduate Students, First-Year Writing, and the Challenge of Middle Ground_, was published jointly by Southern Illinois University Press and the Conference on College Composition and Communication/NCTE as part of the Studies in Writing and Rhetoric series in 2012.
+My second book, an essay collection co-edited with Laurie Cella, examines university/community writing partnerships, and the challenges of effective service-learning initiatives (Lexington Press, 2012).

-My areas of specialization fall under the fields of composition and rhetoric, and include: writing teacher preparation; pedagogical theory; community-based writing and teaching; the political theory of Hannah Arendt; and representations of maternity in popular discourse.
+My areas of specialization fall under the fields of composition and rhetoric, and include: writing teacher preparation, composition theory, community-based and activist writing, feminist rhetorics and research methodologies, and medical rhetorics.

 My current book (in process) draws on a two-year ethnography project I completed with Susan Lundy Maute in the last two years of her life with terminal breast cancer.
 In this book I examine the ways in which rhetorics of illness and intimacy offer pathways to expanded feminist approaches to research and writing in rhetorical studies.